jia1217/ParallelProgammingLabs/docs/Verilog_Labs/Lab10_Finite State Machines .md

 endmodule

 ```
-The output block when it is simple, as in this example, can be modeled using dataflow modeling constructs.
+The output block, when it is simple, as in this example, can be modeled using dataflow modeling constructs.
 The following code can be used instead of the always block.
 You also need to change the output type from reg to wire.

 ```verilog
 assign parity = (state==S0) ?
 1'b0: 1'b1;